Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks

-In Fig. \ref{fig7}, we compare the results of grandcanonical scale-free model with those of microcanonical scale-free model for three different values of $\gamma$.
-For each $\gamma$, we generate at least 5000 realizations of grandcanonical configuration networks according to Eq.(13), in which the expected values of node degrees are the same as the degree sequence in microcanonical configuration networks.
-In grandcanonical model, one can see that both $-\left\langle r \right\rangle $ and $\sigma_r^2$ decay with power-law as $N$ increases.
+In Fig. \ref{fig7}, we compare the results of canonical scale-free model with those of the microcanonical scale-free model for three different values of $\gamma$.
+For each $\gamma$ and each $N$, we generate at least 5000 realizations of canonical configuration networks according to Eq. (\ref{eq13}) to obtain mean value and variance of $r$, in which the expected values of node degrees are the same as the degree sequence in microcanonical configuration networks.
+In canonical model, one can see that both $-\left\langle r \right\rangle $ and $\sigma_r^2$ decay with power-law as $N$ increases.
 On the one hand, the values of $\left\langle r \right\rangle $ are almost independent of specific ensemble and share the same scaling exponent $\nu$.
-On the other hand, the values of $\sigma_r^2$ in grandcanonical model are always larger than those in microcanonical model.
+On the other hand, the values of $\sigma_r^2$ in canonical model are always larger than those in microcanonical model.
 This is especially obvious for smaller values of $\gamma$.
-The result is as expected because in grandcanonical model the degree of each node is fluctuating from one network realization to another.
+The result is as expected because in canonical model the degree of each node is fluctuating from one network realization to another.
 For $\gamma=2.5$ and $\gamma=3$, the scaling exponents $\xi$ are almost the same in the two ensembles.
-However, for $\gamma=2.3$, $\xi \simeq 1.2$ in grandcanonical model is less than 1.59 in microcanonical model.
+However, for $\gamma=2.3$, $\xi \simeq 1.2$ in canonical model is less than 1.59 in the microcanonical model.